MianSaadTahir/IOT-AutoShade/README.md

 - [Contributing](#contributing)

 ## Features
-- **Rain Detection**: Reads analog input from a water sensor to determine rain levels.
+- Reads analog input from a water sensor to determine rain levels.
-- **MQTT Communication**: Publishes sensor data and subscribes to rain status from an MQTT broker.
+- Publishes sensor data and subscribes to rain status from an MQTT broker.
-- **Fallback Logic**: Uses local decision-making when Wi-Fi or server is unavailable.
+- Uses fallback logic for decision-making when Wi-Fi or server is unavailable.
-- **UART Communication**: Transfers status from ESP32 to Arduino Uno.
+- Transfers status from ESP32 to Arduino Uno.
-- **LCD Display**: Displays real-time weather status (`Rain Detected` / `Clear Weather`).
+- Displays real-time weather status (`Rain Detected` / `Clear Weather`).
-- **Automatic Shade Control**: Controls a servo motor to open or close a shade based on weather.
+- Controls a servo motor to open or close a shade based on weather.

 ## Workflow
 1. ESP32 reads water level using GPIO34.